acrontum/generate-it/_pages/installation.md

 > make sure you change the "./openapi.yml" to a path that matches your environment.

 For simple spec files it generally takes about 1-5 seconds to generate.
-For more complex API files, up to 30 seconds, where the builk of the time is bottlenecked around the interface content generation.
+For more complex API files, up to 30 seconds, where the bulk of the time bottleneck is around the interface content generation.
+This is aimed to be fixed soon.